Title: The Astonishing Adventure of Jane Smith

 I was hooked on to the story from the very beginning.
 Be it the writing or the pace, it was simply perfect.
 The suspense and the red herrings keeps you on the edge of your seat.
 Yes, you heard it right.
 There are a couple of red herrings.
 Every time I thought – this person is guilty – there was a twist in the story.

-My favorite character in the story is none other than Jane Smith.
+My favourite character in the story is none other than Jane Smith.
 Her curiosity, not being afraid of taking a bold step (especially in the last few chapters), deciding to take up Renata’s place only because she has no place else to go and her acting skills ( well, she has to play the role of Renata remember?
-A silly little schoolgirl is not an easy role to play, especially when the actor is just the opposite) makes her a likable character.
+A silly little schoolgirl is not an easy role to play, especially when the actor is just the opposite) makes her a likeable character.
 Henry March and Lady Raymond Heritage were the next best characters.
-Halfway through a story, another interesting character in introduced in the story – Sir Julian Le Mesurier aka Piggy.
+Halfway through a story, another interesting character is introduced in the story – Sir Julian Le Mesurier aka Piggy.

 From Ember playing a villainous role to Jane Smith playing a spy, I loved the way the characters are portrayed.
 The mystery is mind-blowing.
 And if you must know, there are secret passages in the house.
 The second half of the story is more inclined towards what happens in the passages and stuff and this is where the story gets really interesting.
-I think the above sentences makes this review a tad spoiler as the secret passages are not mentioned until chapter 9.
+I think the above sentences make this review a tad spoiler as the secret passages are not mentioned until chapter 9.
 Anyways, if it has piqued your curiosity to read this book, then why not mention it?!

 The ending was good.
 After all these fast-paced action sequences, the ending seemed to be a tad dull but I didn’t mind.
 A slightly dull ending did not ruin my expectations.
 This book is definitely making into my ‘Best Books by Patricia Wentworth’ list!
 I am looking forward to reading more of Wentworth’s books.

 If you haven’t read any of Wentworth’s books before then you can give this book a try.
 Also, I heard that her Miss Silver series are good too.
 Have you read any of her books?
-If yes, then tell me more about your favorite book.
+If yes, then tell me more about your favourite book.